Yachim/Advent-of-Code/AoC2015/README.md

 #### DFS
 Searches child nodes.
 When no other child nodes are present it goes back.
 #### BFS
-Searches neigboring nodes.
-When all neigboring nodes are searched it searches all neighboring child nodes.
+Searches neighboring nodes.
+When all neighboring nodes are searched it searches all neighboring child nodes.
 #### Dijkstra's algorithm
 Selects the child node with the smallest distance from the start.
 The first found is the shortest distance.
 #### A*
-Selects the child node with the smallest sum of distance from the start and heuristic function.
+Selects the child node with the smallest sum of the distance from the start and heuristic function.
 The first found is the shortest distance.
-The heuristic function returns approximate distance to the end node.
-It can't overestimate the distance (the real distance has always have to be the same or higher).
-One example of heuristic function could be beeline.
+The heuristic function returns the approximate distance to the end node.
+It can't overestimate the distance (the real distance always has to be the same or higher).
+One example of a heuristic function could be a beeline.